openharmony/docs/en/device-dev/get-code/sourcecode-acquire.md

 2. Learn more about the distribution.

     1. Read carefully the information about the distribution to learn its application scenarios, features, bundles, usage, and customization methods, as shown in the following figure.
-    2. Click **Download** to download the distribution to your local PC.
+    2. Click **Download** if you want to download the distribution to your local PC.
-    3. Click **Custom** to add or delete bundles of the distribution.
+    3. Click **Custom** if you want to add or delete bundles of the distribution.

         **Figure 2**  Example distribution<a name="fig142484411121"></a>
         ![](figure/example-distribution.png "example-distribution")